anchitaaghag/Codon-Optimization-for-Biopharming/README.md

 ### Input File Parameters

 You will need to input two files to run the codon optimization tool.
-First, you will need a text file with the input codon usage table for the species of intreset.
+First, you will need a text file with the input codon usage table for the species of interest.
 If you wish to use an updated codon usage for *N. benthamiana* please use [this file](https://github.com/anchitaaghag/Codon-Optimization-for-Biopharming/blob/63c7b9552fed638b1154c84d438cb1eaad6d5a9e/Codon_Optimization_Tool/Updated_Codon_Usage.txt).
 Please ensure that there are at least three columns in your codon usage file - "Single_Letter_Abbreviation", "Codon", and "Number" - with the single letter abbreviations for each amino acid, the corresponding codons, and the frequencies or empirical codon counts, respectively.

 Then, you will need a text file with the protein sequences you wish to back-translate into a DNA sequence.
 Please ensure that your protein sequences file has a header or title followed by the corresponding sequence on the following line.
 An example of the protein sequence file format can be seen [here](https://github.com/anchitaaghag/Codon-Optimization-for-Biopharming/blob/b9df43a085aed205f94423bedfe418a9dd3a2dda/Codon_Optimization_Tool/Example_Protein_Sequences.txt).